|

 RL [text-indent [1]]

-another.
-Use LI to declare list items, and LE to end the
+Use LI to declare list items, and LE to end the list.
+A

 RP [suppress-counter-reset [page-ejection-policy]]

-Format a reference list, listing items accumulated within
+Format a reference page, listing items accumulated within

 RS/RF pairs.
 The reference counter is reset unless the